Sunhick/dotfiles/packages/shell/bash/README.md

 ## Customization

 ### Local Overrides
-Create `~/.bashrc.local` for machine-specific customizations that won't be tracked in git.
+Create `~/.config/bash/local` for machine-specific customizations that won't be tracked in git.

+### macOS Compatibility
+The setup provides both:
+- `~/.bashrc` - Compatibility wrapper for systems expecting this location
+- `~/.config/bash/bashrc` - XDG-compliant main configuration

+This ensures compatibility with macOS while maintaining clean XDG organization.

 ### Color Themes
 Edit `.colors` to change the color scheme.
 Three themes are available: